nklabs/libnklabs/doc/nkserialize.md

 some flexibility for schema migrations:  Extra object members are ignored and missing ones are left with default values.

-The schema is defined in a C header file.
+The schema is defined in a C header file as a set of C language structs.
 For example, suppose the C data structure that you want to serialize looks like this:

 ```c
 struct top {